MarchesiQuant/Heston-Pricer/README.md

 # Heston-Pricer

 A **Heston pricing calculator** for valuing vanilla and exotic options on equity.

-## Overview

 This repository implements the Heston stochastic volatility model, a widely-used framework in quantitative finance for pricing equity derivatives.
 The model efficiently prices vanilla options (standard calls and puts) as well as more complex exotic options.

 ## Main Python Classes